Learn about reasonable expectations for the timeline for receiving SSDI and SSI benefits and the factors that affect receiving benefits from the SSA.

 Many claimants want to know what the timeline is like for being approved for Social Security Disability and Supplemental Security Income benefits.
 Because every application will have it own unique set of medical facts, there is no clear-cut answer to this question.
 It is important for claimants to understand that the timeline for a claim can depend on several factors and can vary significantly from case to case.

-The timeline for most decisions
+The timeline for most decisions from the SSA

 Once a claimant applies for SSDI or SSI benefits, a disability decision is usually rendered in 90 to 120 days.
 However, this is a goal set by the Social Security Administration (SSA) so some claims may receive a disability decision sooner, while other cases may take six months or more.